isaacOluwafemiOg/CO2_Emission_Rate/README.md

 # CO2_Emission_Rate
-Applying Machine Learning to predict CO2 emission rates of vehicles
+Applying Machine Learning to predict CO2 emission of vehicles

 - The full dataset used is found in 'CO2 Emissions_Canada.csv'
 - There is a description for the data in 'Data Description.csv'